tayfurcnr/LYNK/README.md

 # 🧠 LYNK – Layered Your-Node Kernel

 **LYNK** is a modular and layered communication kernel designed for autonomous systems and multi-drone networks.
-It provides low-latency, reliable, and scalable communication between drones using a handler infrastructure that supports UART, UDP, and simulation environments.
+It provides low-latency, reliable, and scalable communication between nodes using a handler-based infrastructure.
+LYNK supports multiple communication types such as UART, UDP, and simulated MOCK interfaces, making it suitable for both hardware deployment and testing environments.

 ---

 ## 🚀 Key Features

-- 📡 **Communication Types:** UART, UDP, MOCK (for test environments)
+- 📡 **Communication Types:** UART, UDP, MOCK (for testing)
-- 🔄 **Protocol Core:** Start/terminal bytes, version control, device ID support
+- 🧠 **Protocol Logic:** Start/terminal bytes, versioning, and structured device addressing
 - 📦 **Message Types:** Command, Telemetry, ACK/NACK, and Swarm messages
-- 🧱 **Modular Architecture:** Includes Handlers, Serializers, Tools, and Swarm modules
+- 🧱 **Modular Design:** Handler-Serializer-Tool architecture for easy extensibility
-- 🧪 **Testability:** Full mock support and `pytest`-compatible structure
+- 🧪 **Testable:** Fully compatible with `pytest`, supporting mock-based tests

 ---